upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 This CRD example uses the same fields as the Terraform configuration, with a few key differences.
 First, the `apiVersion` field references the API group for the AWS Crossplane provider.
-The provider here focuses explicitly on the EC2 service of AWS.
+This provider focuses explicitly on the EC2 service of AWS.

 The `kind` field identifies the schema type for the configuration.
 In this case, you'll use the Instance kind.